LgQu/TTOM/README.md

 ### Prerequisites

-**Note:** Steps 2 and 3 are only required if you want to perform attention-layout overlap analysis using GroundingDINO detection and SAM2 segmentation.
+**Note:** Steps 3 and 4 are only required if you want to perform attention-layout overlap analysis using GroundingDINO detection and SAM2 segmentation.
 For basic video generation, only step 1 is needed.

+**Based on DiffSynth:** This project is built on top of DiffSynth, an efficient diffusion model inference engine.
+For more information about DiffSynth, please visit the official repository: [DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio)

 1. **Install TTOM Dependencies** (Required)
    ```bash